naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/second-exam.md

 An Autonomous AP deployment does not APs to a WLC that is housed in a stack, It contains interfaces for both wired and wireless networks and are typically deployed connected to the access layer of the three-tier hierarchical network model

 A cloud-based AP deployment does not connect APs to a WLC that is housed within a switch stack, Instead cloud based APs connect to and are automatically configured by a WLC that is housed in a cloud-based system - ie Cisco Meraki AP

+##### WLC GUI - Security

+Using the Layer 3 Security drop down list box on the Layer 3 tab which security setting are most likely to be configured?

+A. VPN-Pass-Through

+When configuring a new WLAN, it is most likely to configure VPN Pass-Through by using the Layer 3 Security dropdown list on the Layer 3 tab of the Cisco WLC.
+The VPN VPN-Pass-Through setting is only available when configuring a WLAN (Not Guest WLAN)

+**Layer 2 - Security Tab:**
+- None
+- WPA+WPA2
+- 802.1X
+- Static WEP
+- Static WEP + 802.1X
+- CKIP (Cisco)
+- None + EAP Pass-Through

+**Layer 3 - Security Tab
+- None
+- IPSec
+- VPN-Pass-Through
+- Web Authentication
+- Web Pass-Through